umgbhalla/dotfiles/README.md

   ```
   pkg update
   pkg install sudo git vim
-  pkg install xorg pkgconf sourcecodepro-ttf
   ```
-- Enable the `wheel` group with `visudo`:
+- Enable root sudo permissions for the `wheel` group with `visudo` command:
   ```
   %wheel ALL=(ALL) ALL
   ```
-- Logout and log back in as the main user.
+- Logout and log back in as the main user created earlier.
   You will now be able to install packages using sudo.
 - Set up graphics for X. I use an intel-based vga, so I additionally installed an intel video package.
   ```
+  sudo pkg install xorg pkgconf sourcecodepro-ttf
   sudo pkg install drm-kmod
   sudo pkg install xf86-video-intel
   ```